-Man accused of killing woman, fleeing, appears in court
+Man accused of killing his child’s mother, fleeing to Cuba

 NEWARK, N.J.
-(AP) - An attorney charged with killing the mother of his young daughter last year and then fleeing to Cuba has made a court appearance in New Jersey as his victim’s family announced a scholarship program in her name.
+(AP) - An attorney charged with killing the mother of his young daughter last year and fleeing to Cuba has made a court appearance in New Jersey as his victim’s family announced a scholarship program in her name.

-James Ray III didn’t speak during Monday’s proceeding attended by friends and relatives of Angela Bledsoe, who was found shot to death in the couple’s Montclair home in October.
+James Ray III didn’t speak during Monday’s pretrial hearing attended by friends and relatives of Angela Bledsoe, who was found shot to death in the couple’s Montclair home in October.

 Ray was captured upon arrival in Havana and faces trial in New Jersey.
 His attorneys contend the shooting was self-defense.